getaclue/getaclue.github.io/_posts/2020-03-05-ruby-on-rails.markdown

 ---
 layout: post
-title: 'Ruby on rails used to be fun'
+title: "Five years of ruby on rails"
 categories:
   - ruby on rails
   - software engineering